pmhenry/VCFriend/README.md

 # VCFriend

-DESCRIPTION:
 Variant calling softwares utilizes VCF files that can sometimes be difficult to parse.
 VCFriend is a set of tools that can make analyzing and extracting information from VCF files easier.

 ---